If you’re on your journey of finding that perfect distro for your system, the chances of you ending up with Ubuntu-based distros are pretty high.

 Well, it is no surprise that Ubuntu is one of the most beginner-friendly Linux distros.
-It is also incredibly popular, which is why you will find a massive user community behind it.
+It is also incredibly popular, which is why you will also find a massive user community backing it.
 Not just that, it is also widely used on cloud servers.

 So, having Ubuntu as the base for any Linux distribution should come with useful perks, right?

-And that is why I came up with a list of the best Ubuntu-based distros in the hope for you’d find something worthy enough to stop you from committing any deadly sins of distrohopping. 😆
+And that is why I came up with a list of the best Ubuntu-based distros in hopes that you may find something worthy enough to stop you from committing any deadly sins of distrohopping. 😆

 1. Official Ubuntu Flavors

-If you do not like Ubuntu’s official offering with GNOME, you can try the official flavours that provide a different desktop environment on top of Ubuntu.
+If you do not like Ubuntu’s official offering with GNOME, you can try one of the many official flavors that provide a different desktop environment on top of Ubuntu.

-In simpler terms, you’re going to get the same Ubuntu experience, with a different user interface.
+In simpler terms, you’re going to get the same Ubuntu experience, but, with a different user interface.

-To make your user experience more pleasant, these desktop environments are pre-tweaked and themed and making them the perfect choice if you’re looking for something that works out of the box.
+To make your user experience more pleasant, these desktop environments are pre-configured and themed accordingly, making them the perfect choice if you’re looking for something that works out of the box.

 - Kubuntu (KDE Plasma)